JanRotti/ld-aero/README.md

 # Comments

+## Latent Diffusion Model
+1. VQVAE and general training: Found OOM error when running on GPU node on cluster
+    - **Problem**: Unclear yet, assumption either gradient accumulation (memory leak) or too little accessible RAM
+    - **Solution**: Default RAM setting for slurm jobs is 1.8 GB RAM, which might be too little.
+Adding '#SBATCH --mem=8000' for 8GB should alleviate the problem.
+    - **Codechange**: None!

 ## Generative Adversarial Networks
 1. Generator, DCGAN: Found checkerboard artifacts on samples.
     - **Problem**: Deconvolutions, often used in the generator to upsample images, can introduce checkerboard patterns due to uneven overlap in the kernel during the upsampling process.